Employer of Record

 • Employees’ Provident Fund (EPF): Mandated under the Employees’ Provident Funds and Miscellaneous Provisions Act, 1952, it comprises contributions from both the employer and employee to a retirement savings scheme.

-• Employees’ Pension Scheme (EPS): Also part of the EPF, EPS provides pensions to employees post-retirement based on their service duration and salary.
+• Employees’ Pension Scheme (EPS): Also part of the EPF framework, EPS provides pension benefits subject to the statutory rules.

 • Employees’ Deposit Linked Insurance (EDLI): This scheme provides life insurance benefits to the nominees of employees who pass away while in service.

-• Employee State Insurance (ESI): For employees earning up to INR 21,000 per month (INR 25,000 for disabled), ESI covers medical expenses, disability compensation, and pensions for dependents, funded by employer and employee contributions.
+• Employee State Insurance (ESI): For eligible employees within the wage threshold, ESI covers medical expenses, disability compensation, and dependent benefits, funded by employer and employee contributions.

-• Statutory Leaves: Governed by state-specific Shops & Establishments Acts or the Factories Act, these include sick leave, casual leave, and national holidays.
+• Statutory Leaves: Governed by state-specific Shops and Establishments laws, the Factories framework where applicable, and other laws, these may include earned leave, sick leave, casual leave, and national or festival holidays depending on the jurisdiction.

-• Maternity Leave: Mandated paid leave of 26 weeks for women, with additional provisions for creche facilities for larger employers.
+• Maternity Leave: Mandated paid leave of 26 weeks for eligible women in covered establishments, with additional crèche obligations for larger employers.

 Supplementary Benefits